This post was reviewed and updated on August 7, 2020

 Secured vs. Unsecured Loans and Credit Lines

-Secured loans require collateral, which is something of value that the creditor can take if you don’t repay the loan.
+On the other hand, secured loans require collateral, which is something of value that the creditor can take if you don’t repay the loan, like equipment or property.
 But even with collateral, falling behind can lead to fees and hurt your credit, and the creditor can still file a lawsuit if the collateral’s value doesn’t cover the balance.

-An auto loan or mortgage are examples of secured personal loans.
-Similarly, business loans that are taken out to purchase a specific piece of equipment — fittingly called equipment financing — may be secured by that equipment.
+Auto loans or mortgages are examples of secured personal loans.
+Similarly, business loans that are taken out to purchase a specific piece of equipment—fittingly called equipment financing—may be secured by that equipment.

 More general secured business loans may require a blanket lien, giving the creditor the right to the business’s assets, inventory, equipment, and accounts receivable if the business doesn’t repay the loan.

-Unsecured loans aren’t as risky because you won’t lose physical assets if you can’t repay the loan.
-However, because secured loans are safer for creditors, you might be able to get more favorable terms with a secured loan.
+Unsecured loans aren’t as risky to you because you won’t lose physical assets if you can’t repay the loan.
+However, because secured loans are safer for creditors, you might be able to get lower interest rates with a secured loan.

 Small Business Loan vs. Small Business Line of Credit